l2iterative/bonsai-sdk-php/README.md

 ## How would the backend look like?

-Therefore, backends often fall into the following six classes:
+For the aforementioned reasons, backends often fall into the following six classes:
 - Pure:
   * A pure Typescript implementation, probably with the use of WebAssembly, often implemented through Rust (see [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen))
   * A pure PHP implementation